mozilla-conduit/conduit-docs/phabricator-user.rst

 official tool, Arcanist.  ``moz-phab`` currently requires Arcanist, so you will likely need to install it to use Phabricator.

-Installing the tool depends on your operating system; see the `Arcanist Quick Start guide
+Installing the tool depends on your operating system.
+For Windows 10, we have our own :doc:`installation guide </arcanist-windows>`.
+For other OSes, see the official `Arcanist Quick Start guide
 <https://phabricator.services.mozilla.com/book/phabricator/article/arcanist_quick_start/>`_.
 Note that in Windows 10, you can use the Linux-based instructions if you are running the `Windows Subsystem for Linux